 Matthew has been dancing fusion and blues since 2012.
 His love of micro can be traced back to his earliest days of dancing where he used to play around with isolations in solo dancing.
 In his partner dancing he has long relished dances that emphasize connection and the feel of the dance within the partnership over how it may look to observers.

-Tyler will be joining us for 2019 leading our marketing and social media campaigns.
+Tyler joins our 2019 team, leading our marketing and social media campaigns.
 He’s also bringing us “micro thoughts” videos you can find on our facebook page.

 We have endless gratitude to Steven Yang (2016 & 2017) and Adrian Cousens (2016) for all that they have done historically to make this event a reality.